 - enables the relaxation of constraints on the customer.

-Being fit for use means the service has attributes appropriate for the targeted service consumers, such as its level of availability, its capacity, its security and so forth.
+Being fit for use means the service has attributes appropriate for the targeted service consumers, such as its level of availability, its capacity, its security, and more.
+Security is particularly important in services that handle sensitive data or require secure access, such as financial services, healthcare, or government agencies.
+One way to enhance the security of a service is by using a Virtual Private Network (VPN).
+By incorporating VPNs into their service management strategy, organizations can ensure that their services are secure and meet the security needs of their customers.
 A customer can obtain value from a service because it is both fit for purpose and fit for use.

 A service provider attempts to specify service offerings that match the needs of the customers they target.
 But, given the high degree of variability of those needs and of the contexts in which services are requested, it is highly unlikely that the service specifications can describe all possible cases.